jpleo122/spotify-misinformation-cs-8803-DSN/README.md

 Once the manually labeled dataset is copied over or recreated, various models can be trained.
 We train 3 models which are described in the paper.
 Each is a different type of embedding trained with a linear classifier on top.
 The embeddings models are a frozen SentenceBert model, a frozen BERT-Large model, and a finetuned BERT-Large model.

 To train these models, upload the ```colab-notebooks/model-training.ipynb``` notebook to colab and run all cells.
 This will train the three models mentioned above using the hyperparameters and splits of the models we report in the paper.
-The performance is printed as output to the training cells and the weights of the best models are saved in the ```/drive/MyDrive/spotify-misinformation/labeling-output``` folder on Google drive.
+The performance is printed as output to the training cells and the weights of the best models are saved in the ```/drive/MyDrive/spotify-misinformation/modeling-output``` folder on Google drive.

 From our results, the best performing model was SentenceBERT.
-To run this classifier on the matched_claims dataset that weren't labeled, upload the ```colab-notebooks/best-model-prediction.ipynb``` notebook and run all cells.
+To run this classifier on the matched_claims data that wasn't labeled, upload the ```colab-notebooks/sbert-model-prediction.ipynb``` notebook and run all cells.
 This will predict the stance of each matched pair then save this information along with the ground truth politifact label and the misinformation label via our misinformation mapping schema defined in the paper.
-This output is located in XXX
+This output is located in ```/drive/MyDrive/spotify-misinformation/modeling-output/```.

 ### 7. Data Analysis